bio-phys/aimmd/README.md

 Tests use pytest.
 Use e.g. `pytest .` while in the toplevel directory of the repository to run them.

+## Contributions

+Contributions are welcome!
+Please feel free to open an [issue](https://github.com/bio-phys/aimmd/issues) or [pull request](https://github.com/bio-phys/aimmd/pulls) if you discover any bugs or want to propose a missing feature.

 ## License

 GPL v3